PleXone2019/arissploit/README.md

     computer system.
 The purpose of the attack can be as a seizure of control over the system, and the violation of its functioning!

-> Viruses

-    INFO: A computer program that can harm a computer by displaying messages, destroying files, or completely removing an operating system!

 > Scanners